prvdmwrong/prvdmwrong/docs/reference/index.md

 ### :octicons-workflow-16:Hooks

-The branch icon denotes a hook, a special type of function that allows you to "hook into" Oh My Prvd to perform side effects.
+The branch icon denotes a hook, a special type of function that allows you to "hook into" Prvd 'M Wrong to perform side effects.

 ### :octicons-checklist-16:Types